Kentcwk26/k_verse/README.md

-# k_verse
+# K-Verse

 K-Verse is a mobile application designed for K-pop fans who want to fully personalize their device with custom wallpapers, widgets, and visual themes inspired by their favorite idols and groups.
 The app provides a creative environment where users can design unique layouts, organize their screen aesthetics, and express their fandom in a highly customizable way.

-Built using Flutter (Dart), K_Verse delivers a smooth interface, flexible UI editing tools, and a responsive design experience.
+Built using Flutter (Dart), K-Verse delivers a smooth interface, flexible UI editing tools, and a responsive design experience.
 This project is currently developed exclusively for Android users.

 ✨ Features

-- 🎨 Wallpaper Creator
+1. 🎨 Wallpaper Creator

-Import photos from your gallery
+- Import photos from your gallery
-Add text, stickers, colors, and overlays
+- Add text, stickers, colors, and overlays
-Customize layouts through an interactive editor
+- Customize layouts through an interactive editor
-Export high-resolution wallpapers directly to your device
+- Export high-resolution wallpapers directly to your device

-- 📱 Widget Creator
+2. 📱 Widget Creator

-Create personalized home-screen widgets
+- Create personalized home-screen widgets
-Support for image-based widgets using the app_widget plugin Add custom text, photos, countdowns, and more
+- Support for image-based widgets using the app_widget plugin
+- Add custom text, photos, countdowns, and more
-Update widget designs from inside the app
+- Update widget designs from inside the app

 🛠️ Tech Stack